xdTrickster04/QRShift/README.md

 ## 🚧 Upcoming Features

 We are currently working on upgrading the app with **dynamic QR code functionality**.
-This feature will allow users to update the destination of a QR code (link or text) **without changing the QR image itself**.
+This feature needs funding, which we don't have right now, and will allow users to update the destination of a QR code (link or text) **without changing the QR image itself**.

 Stay tuned for updates!